javalin/website/pages/tutorials.md

     </ul>
 </div>
 <div class="tutorials-footer" markdown="1">
-The tutorials here are written by Javalin users and reposted with their permission.
+The tutorials here are written by Javalin users and posted with their permission.
-If you have have a tutorial you want to submit, please create a pull request on [GitHub](https://github.com/javalin/javalin.github.io), or send us an email.
+If you have have a tutorial you want to submit, please create a pull request on [GitHub](https://github.com/javalin/javalin.github.io).
 </div>

-{% endcomment %}